stratosphereips/StratosphereWindowsIps/StratosphereWindowsIPS/README.md

 Example:

-"python C:\Users\User\Documents\StratosphereWindowsIPS\StratosphereWatcher.py C:\Users\User\Documents\StratosphereWindowsIPS\file.binetflow"
+"python C:\Users\User\Documents\StratosphereWindowsIPS\StratosphereWatcher.py C:\Users\User\Documents\StratosphereWindowsIPS\test7.binetflow"

 First the program downloads necessary files and then runs.
 You can also manage the configuration file, where are some features for this program.

 2.
 Next way is:

-"cat file.binetflow | python StratosphereFlow.py"
+"cat test7.binetflow | python StratosphereFlow.py"

 This possibility is better for fast case, because there is not checking updates.
 Caution: For first running this program, you use first case for running.
 The reason is config file, which is created in StratosphereWatcher.